Tresjs/tres/docs/guide/getting-started.md

 ## Getting started

-You can install TresJS as any other Vue plugin
+You can install TresJS like any other Vue plugin

 ```ts
 import { createApp } from 'vue'